Back

 Food for thought

-In January of 2021 App Store paid specialists in mobile app development more than $200 billion.
-The year before it had been $155 billion.
-According to forecasts, developers’ revenue will continue to increase, as hundreds of thousands of users download and pay for software every day.
+In January of 2023, the App Store paid specialists in mobile app development more than $320 billion.
+The year before it had been $260 billion.
+According to forecasts, developers’ revenue will continue to increase, as hundreds of thousands of users download and pay for software daily.

 Unfortunately, there is no silver bullet when it comes to monetizing iOS apps.
 All developers go through trial and error.
-This is what testing is supposed to make easier: in the beginning of mobile app development it is easier to determine which model of monetization will be better received by the target audience, work better and more reliably.
+This is what testing is supposed to make easier — in the beginning of mobile app development, it is easier to determine which monetization model will be better received by the target audience, and work better and more reliably.
 The model can always be changed for something more effective.
-This is what the game Angry Birds did: for promotion the designers swapped the paid model for a hybrid with their own currency and virtual store and managed to attract more users and therefore ROI.
+This is what the game Angry Birds did for promotion, the designers swapped the paid model for a hybrid with their own currency and virtual store and managed to attract more users and therefore, ROI.

 Whether you have decided or are still thinking, you can reach Purrweb for assistance.
 We have found suitable models of monetization for customer projects.
-In the case of Contentplace we helped the client sort out its subscriptions and suggested adopting the most advantageous, for that product, model – free trial extended by tiered subscription.
+In the case of Contentplace, we helped the client sort out its subscriptions and suggested adopting the most advantageous, for that product, model — a free trial extended by a tiered subscription.

-With our experience in mobile app development we can suggest to you, too, the most appropriate model of monetization – and proceed to implementing it in a testable MVP.
+With our experience in mobile app development, we can also suggest the most appropriate monetization model — and proceed to implement it in a testable MVP.

 Fill in the form below to get our consultancy and we will reach out to you within 24 hours.